Pumelela-Banca/Lotto-Api/README.md

-Here's a refined description for your Lottery API, along with suggestions for how the documentation might look:

----

 ### Lottery API (Real-Time Lottery Numbers in Django and FastAPI)

-I conceptualized and developed a real-time Lottery API that delivers up-to-date lottery numbers.
+Real-time Lottery API that delivers up-to-date lottery numbers.
 The service is implemented using Django and FastAPI to ensure robust backend functionality.
 Additionally, Selenium is leveraged for automated data collection from various lottery sources.

 ---

-### Documentation Suggestions

 #### Overview